christianhaitian/PortMaster/ports.md

 Title="Nonny ."
 Desc="A simple nonogram game that lets you play and create nonogram puzzles." porter="Bamboozler" locat="Nonny.zip" runtype="rtr" genres="puzzle"

+Title="Nova_Pinball ."
+Desc="A pinball game created with the Love game framework.\n\nYour mission: Make the star go nova.
+There are in-game hints that point out the next target to achieve your goal." porter="Cebion" locat="nova_pinball.zip" runtype="rtr" genres="arcade"

 Title="NPuzzle ."
 Desc="NPuzzle is a 15 puzzle style sliding game where you have to rearrange the tiles in order.
 Includes 6 background images" porter="Bamboozler" locat="NPuzzle.zip" runtype="rtr" genres="puzzle"

 Title="OpenBlok ."
 Desc="A customizable, cross platform, open-source falling block game, packed with a bunch of features." porter="Bamboozler" locat="Openblok.zip" runtype="rtr" genres="puzzle"